Java and Lokalise integration for internationalization (i18n)

 Add more resources

-Let’s say we need to localize our app to cater to Italian-speaking users as well.
-Simply add another properties file containing the same keys as in bundle.properties but with their Italian language counterparts as values.
+To localize your app for Italian-speaking users, add another properties file with the same keys but with Italian translations as values.

-In this case, let’s add a new bundle_it_IT.properties file in the same package and add the corresponding language values.
+Create a new properties file.
+Add a bundle_it_IT.properties file in the same package with the following content:

 hello=Ciao